Skip to content

 Need the search structure cleaned up before you publish more?

-The audit is the fastest way to see which pages should lead, which pages should support them, and which pages are only adding confusion.
+The review is the fastest way to see which pages should lead, which pages should support them, and which pages are only adding confusion.